its-d/terraform-aws-eks-microservice-framework/docs/architecture.md

 - The AWS Load Balancer Controller observes Services/Ingress in Kubernetes and creates the corresponding AWS load balancer resources (target groups, listeners).
 - Fargate pods use ENIs for networking; these ENIs live in your VPC and can prevent deletion of VPC/subnet resources if not removed first.
+- Grafana connects to EFS via mount targets in the VPC; the mount occurs from pods so EFS must be in the same VPC or peered network.

 ---